iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 ![](/img/data_ver_complex.png) _Exponential complexity of DS projects_

 Let's see if DVC can help.
 Can we avoid ad hoc naming conventions for changed data files and directories?
-Check! ✔️ DVC captures the contents of datasets, intermediate results, and ML models as project snapshots are created ([Git commits](<(https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)>)).
+Yes: DVC captures the contents of datasets, intermediate results, and ML models as project snapshots are created ([Git commits](<(https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)>)).
-✔️ All these versions of the data are
+And all these versions of the data are
 [stored separately](/doc/user-guide/dvc-files-and-directories#structure-of-the-cache-directory)
 in an efficient way that prevents file duplication.